Social

 Respect for Human Rights

-We believe that its sustainable growth and corporate value enhancement in the future can only be achieved through understanding the human rights of all stakeholders involved in the corporate activities and by fulfilling its group-wide responsibility to respect human rights.
+We believe that our sustainable growth and corporate value enhancement in the future can only be achieved through understanding the human rights of all stakeholders involved in the corporate activities and by fulfilling our Group-wide responsibility to respect human rights.
 Therefore, we are addressing “Respect for Human Rights” as part of our materiality.

 Additionally, to enhance corporate value by increasing value creation capabilities through diverse ideas and perspectives, we are also focusing on “Promoting Diversity & Inclusion” as part of our materiality.